 Throughout this blog series, we’ve kept referring back to the DfE’s Standards for Teachers’ Professional Development (found here).
 The first three blogs look at the online course we’ve created, the quarterly webinars on offer and the responsive support available for all staff.
-The packages are founded in the evidence that CPD should ensure that it is just that – continuing!
+The package is founded in the evidence that CPD should ensure that it is just that – continuing!
 Therefore, one-off workshops or training days, by themselves, are unlikely to be effective, however, they do still have their place as part of effective CPD.
-This final blog looks at how schools can best utilise the bespoke in-person or web-based training we offer as part of the packages.
+This final blog looks at how schools can best utilise the bespoke in-person or web-based training we offer as part of the package.

 When we visit a school, or deliver bespoke training, we send a planning survey beforehand in order to create a session that meets the needs of those attending.
 We understand that different stakeholders, such as teachers, senior leaders, heads of department, governors and parents will all use CEM data differently, hence a one-size-fits-all session would not be appropriate.

 We can also use the school’s data that we’re visiting.
 We find that sessions are even more meaningful for teachers when delivered in the context of pupils that they know and teach – and this way we can really emphasise the link between the data and the professional judgement of teachers.
 We can also advise on potential strategies that may help pupils with particular CEM profiles.

 Different stakeholders use different parts of the data and our sessions can reflect that, perhaps using intake data with HoDs or value-added with senior leaders.
 The planning survey also has space to name pupils whose data could be of particular interest to look at, and those to avoid (such as sons and daughters of colleagues).